-The Council's EMS is certified and meets internationally recognised standards for environmental management (ISO 14001 & Eco Management and Audit System).
+The Council's EMS is certified and meets international standards for environmental management (ISO 14001 & Eco Management and Audit System).
 Both these accreditation schemes recognise organisations that go beyond minimum legal compliance.
 The Council will produce a publically available environmental statement, reporting information and performance.

-In September 2012, an environmental audit concluded that Calderdale Council continued to achieve ISO 14001 and EMAS standards for environmental management.
+An audit in 2012 confirmed that Calderdale met ISO 14001 and EMAS standards for environmental management.

-Institute of Environmental Management and Assessment (IEMA) A not-for-profit membership organisation, established to promote best practice standards in environmental management, auditing and assessment.
+Institute of Environmental Management and Assessment (IEMA) is a not-for-profit institute for members.
+It promotes best practice standards in environmental management, auditing and assessment.